j2kun/art-21-logo/README.md

 ![final logo](21-final-svg.png)

-I rasterized the image at 9k x 9k pixels as a `.tiff` file (300ppi at 30 in x 30 in).
+I rasterized the image at 9k x 9k pixels as a `.tiff` file, 300ppi at 30 in x 30 in.
 Took it to a giclée printer (Berkeley Giclée, best value in the bay area), and had it printed.

 Mounted it in my company's foyer.